-After this, the chiropodist will take a look at your feet and carry out the necessary assessments to determine differential diagnoses.
+After this, the chiropodist will take a look at your feet and carry out the necessary assessments to determine a differential diagnoses.
 Depending on the reason for your visit, the chiropodist will check for the following:

 - Circulation or blood flow to your feet